microsoft/node-pty/README.md

 ### Admins

 Note that uploads of generated prebuilt binaries is done via Travis CI and AppVeyor.
-The token is set via the `prebuild_upload` environment variable.
+The token is set via the `PREBUILD_UPLOAD_TOKEN` environment variable.
 The environment variable is set through the settings of the Travis CI and AppVeyor builds.
+The script handling prebuilds ensures that only releases will have prebuilt binaries uploaded for it.

 ## Building